-The Board shall maintain nomination and elections policies that ensure a continued diverse and inclusive board; reflect the broad range of members and interests from throughout the province; and that no single interest, need or region has majority representation, undue influence, nor has its interests excluded by the Board.
+The Board maintains nomination and elections policies that ensure a continued diverse and inclusive Board; that reflect the broad range of members and interests from throughout the province; and that no single interest, need or region has majority representation, undue influence, nor has its interests excluded by the Board.

-Directors shall be elected in the manner prescribed by the nominations and elections policy.
-Any nomination of a person for election or appointment will:
+Directors are elected in the manner prescribed by the nominations and elections policy.
+Any nomination of a person for election or appointment:

-- a) include the written consent of the nominee; - b) comply with the Nominations Policy as approved by the Board of Directors; and - c) meet qualifications as established by the Board of Directors from time to time.
+- a) includes the written consent of the nominee; - b) complies with the Nominations Policy as approved by the Board of Directors; and - c) meets qualifications as established by the Board of Directors from time to time.

-Nominations will not be accepted from the floor.
+Nominations are not accepted from the floor.